2021 Summer Strawberry Festival

-The Indianapolis Strawberry Festival cannot take place during the traditional second Thursday in June due to COVID restrictions, but the Christ Church Cathedral Women’s group will bring the strawberry festival back in 2021 during the month of September.
-Mark your calendar for Thursday, September 2nd, 2021!
+The Indianapolis Strawberry Festival typically takes place during the second Thursday in June but due to COVID restrictions,the Christ Church Cathedral Women’s group is now taking place on Thursday, September 2nd, 2021!

 A full list of grant recipients from the proceeds of the 2019 Strawberry Festival is available here.